This information is intended for use by health professionals

 Hypotension, bradyarrhythmias and lactic acidosis have been observed in patients taking clarithromycin and verapamil concomitantly.

-Clarithromycin and its active metabolite are excreted in breast milk.
+Clarithromycin is excreted into human breast milk in small amounts.
+It has been estimated that an exclusively breastfed infant would receive about 1.7% of the maternal weight-adjusted dose of clarithromycin.
 Therefore, diarrhoea and fungus infection of the mucous membranes could occur in the breast-fed infant, so that nursing might have to be discontinued.
 The possibility of sensitisation should be born in mind.
 The benefit of treatment of the mother should be weighed against the potential risk for the infant.

-There are no data on the effect of clarithromycin on the ability to drive or use machines.
+There are no data on the effect of clarithromycin on the ability to drive and use machines.
 The potential for dizziness, vertigo, confusion and disorientation, which may occur with the medication, should be taken into account before patients drive or use machines.
-Visual impairment and vision blurred may have an effect on a patient's ability to drive or operate machinery (section 4.8).

 a.
 Summary of the safety profile